1. What should I do if I am interested in studying at the University of Economics in Bratislava (EUBA) as an Erasmus+ exchange student?

 4. How many credits should I obtain?

-Please ask your home university how many credit points you have to gain during your stay at EUBA.
-Generally speaking, exchange students are expected to attend a full course load at the host university, i.e. 30 ECTS per semester.
-It is mandatory by EUBA to have at least 3 courses registered in your AIS system, no matter the faculty, degree or credits.
+Please inquire with your home university about the number of credit points you need to earn while studying at EUBA.
+Typically, exchange students are required to take a full course load at the host university, which is around 30 ECTS per semester.
+EUBA mandates that you must be enrolled in at least three courses in your AIS system, regardless of the faculty, degree, or credits.

 5. How do I register for my courses?

 Exchange students register for the courses they have selected via the Academic Information System (AIS).
-You will receive the List of courses along with the online registration manual 1 –2 weeks before the start of each registration period.
+You will receive the List of courses along with the online registration manual 1 or 2 weeks before the start of each registration period.

 Schedule of online registration periods:

-3rd round: the first two weeks of the semester
+• 2nd round: first two weeks of the beginning of the semester

 6. Can I take courses in different subject areas and of different languages?